ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 Apart from these contextual leadership lessons, there were some uber level lessons we can learn.

-> **Lesson – Don’t celebrate early and Hero culture; use Vision document to bring org alignment.**
+> **Lesson – Don’t celebrate early and avoid Hero culture.**
->> Leads prematurely celebrated victories, overlooking crucial details, displaying a casual approach, and later had to retract.
-The entire organisation is built around a Hero worship culture which makes the environment toxic and non-scalable.
-No knowledge transfer/mentorship/documentation.
-Huge dependency as a result on a few shoulders.
-These employees should be given stern warning and coached out if they don’t improve.
-No concept of sharing regular updates or doing retros to learn from past mistakes.
-No vision document to align team’s work and lack of OKR review process which caused conflicting work to be approved all the time
+>> Leads celebrated victories prematurely, overlooked crucial details, displayed a casual approach, and later had to retract.
+The entire organisation was built around a Hero-worshipping culture which made the environment toxic and non-scalable.
+No precedent of knowledge transfer/mentorship/documentation.
+Hence huge dependency on a few shoulders.

 Hope you enjoyed the Leadership lessons as much as the movie if not more 😜